marklagendijk/obs-scene-execute-command-script/README.md

 4. Click `+` and select the `scene_execute_command.lua` file at the location where you extracted it.
 5. The script appears under `Loaded scripts`.
 Click it.
 6. You will see the script's description and settings.
+7. Whenever you add / rename a scene, you will have to press the `Reload Scripts` button, before the script settings will show the settings for this new scene.

 ## Usage
 1. Test the command you want to execute, by executing it on the command line.